Lazarius2160/Projet_P5_Trousseau_Camba/README.md

       `roslaunch dji_m100_gazebo simulate.launch`

 ### Testing :

-   To test if the hector quadrotor works fine, try `roslaunch hector_quadrotor_demo outdoor_flight_gazebo.launch`, somertimes, it needs to have the motor enable manually `rosservice call /enable_motors "enable: true` .
+To test if the hector quadrotor works fine using Gazebo and DJI assistant, try `roslaunch hector_quadrotor_demo outdoor_flight_gazebo.launch`, somertimes, it needs to have the motor enable manually `rosservice call /enable_motors "enable: true` .

+## To conclude :
+This solution is pretty easy to use and rather user-friendly, however the software cannot be changed for experimentations hence this solution is not flexible enough for such a project.
+But may be usefull for training and experimenting the first drone fly.